 In the process of shopping for a lender, you can get details for loan costs and fees, which are likely to be more than 50% of your total closing costs.
 Given this information, your Realtor® can provide reasonably close estimates of your total closing costs for the purchase price range you are anticipating.

 At least three days prior to close, the escrow agent will provide you with a “Closing Disclosure”, which will indicate the total cash required to close.
 On rare occasions, there are subsequent small changes to this amount because of slight differences in final service provider items.
 Such differences are handled by a check, by you or to you, after close.
 You will get a certified “Closing Statement” subsequent to close that will include all transaction items for both buyer and seller that will be the basis for your income tax return items.

 When Are Closing Costs Due?

-Closing Costs and Home Mortgage Loans
+Closing Costs and Home Loans

 Credit Report: The loan officer orders a copy of your credit report from the credit reporting agencies.
-Each agency charges a fee, which the bank pays up-front and then recovers at the close of the transaction in closing costs.
+Each agency charges a fee, which the lender pays up-front and then recovers at closing.

 Loan Processor and Underwriter: When the loan is approved, the loan processor generates the legal documents and contracts associated with the funds being borrowed by the buyer.
 The underwriter reviews all these documents plus the documents submitted by the buyer/borrower, such as pay stubs, tax returns, etc., to ensure that the borrower can repay the loan and otherwise meets the lender requirements.

 Escrow Agent: The escrow agent is a third-party professional who manages the transaction … oversees the documents, collects all monies, arranges for insurance coverage and policies, gets statements from all service providers, etc., records documents to affect “closing”, then disburses all monies and documents to the respective parties.